svonhauske/Interaction-Design-in-The-Wild/2019-04-29-final-project-presentation.md

 ### Color:

-Could be different shades of green so it blends in with the grass.
+Different shades of brown or green so it blends in with the environment.

 ### Components